 Be patient with yourself and your babies as you experience the challenges and rewards of breast-feeding two or more newborns.
 Above all, don't be afraid to ask for help.

-- Shelov SP, et al. Feeding your baby: Breast and bottle.
+- Altmann T, et al., eds.
+Feeding your baby.
 In: Caring for Your Baby and Young Child: Birth to Age 5.
-5th ed.
-New York, N.Y.: Bantam Books; 2009.
+7th ed.
+Bantam Books; 2019.